The Personalist Project

 Instead of the lateral social bonds so crucial to the success of the United States, in Mexico bonds are formed upward and downward, creating a patronage society that fosters corruption and invests power in the elite.

-Regular readers get why it jumped out at me.
+Regular readers will get why it jumped out at me.
 It's the master/slave dynamic.
 The solution is obviously to establish and foster "lateral bonds"—social structures and institutions that shelter and fortify human and personal life against Power.

 This is exactly what I'm calling for and trying to articulate in the Church.
 We are suffering from an overplus of hierarchy and patronage coupled with a lack of "lateral" substance and force.